motional/motional-prediction-devkit/README.md

 ## Devkit Structure

 Please use the information below to understand the devkit better if you want to start from our devkit.
-This devkit uses `PyTorch-Lightning` for training and `Hydra` for configurations.
+This devkit uses `PyTorch-Lightning` for training, `Hydra` for configurations, and `pytorch-geometric` for data loading.

 *Want to create your own pipeline?* Directories/files with star(*) are important to be taken with you.